Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Introduction

 \subsection{Contributions}

-\textbf{A New Taxonomy and Comprehensive Review:}~We introduce a new taxonomy that organizes the field by the functional role language plays in the manipulation control loop.
-This taxonomy categorizes methods into three primary themes: language for state evaluation (defining goals and quantifying states in planning or learning), language as a direct policy condition (specifying behavior), and language for cognitive planning and reasoning.
-Based on this framework, we provide a comprehensive review of state-of-the-art methods, from traditional language-conditioned policies to the latest approaches driven by FMs, including LLMs, VLMs, vision-language-action models (VLAs), and neuro-symbolic integrations.
-This structured review highlights how different methods leverage language to bridge perception, reasoning, and action.
+\textbf{A New Taxonomy and Comprehensive Review:} We introduce a new taxonomy that organizes the field by the functional role language plays in the manipulation control loop.
+This taxonomy categorizes methods into four primary themes: language for state evaluation (using language to define goals and assess task-relevant states for high-level planning, such as task decomposition and subgoal sequencing, or for learning, such as reward design, value estimation, and policy optimization), language as a direct policy condition (using language to specify desired behavior), language for cognitive planning and reasoning, and language-driven end-to-end policy (vision-language-action models).
+Based on this framework, we provide a comprehensive review of state-of-the-art methods, from traditional language-conditioned policies to the latest approaches driven by FMs, including LLMs, VLMs, VLAs, and neuro-symbolic integrations.
+This structured review highlights how different methods leverage language to bridge perception (grounding language in sensory observations and extracting task-relevant state information), planning/reasoning (inferring task structure, constraints, and subgoals), and control (generating executable actions or policy outputs).
 Moreover, to provide a multifaceted understanding, we conduct a systematic comparative analysis from an orthogonal perspective.
-We evaluate the surveyed methods across several key dimensions: action granularity, data and supervision requirements, system cost and latency, and the environments and benchmarks used for validation.
+We evaluate the surveyed methods across several key dimensions: action granularity, data and supervision requirements, system cost and latency, the environments and benchmarks used for validation, \textcolor{black}{and cross-modal task specification}.
 This analysis offers practical insights into the trade-offs and applicability of different approaches.

 \textbf{Discussion and Future Directions:}~Additionally, we delve into the key debates, such as whether scaling up VLA models is the most effective path forward compared to incorporating structured world models or other hybrid approaches.
 We also discuss open challenges currently shaping the field.
 Building on this discussion, we outline the primary limitations and future directions, focusing on two critical areas: enhancing generalization capability and ensuring real-world safety.
 To improve generalization, we propose focusing on the development of large-scale, diverse datasets, integrating lifelong learning frameworks to enable continuous adaptation, and establishing methods for cross-embodiment alignment.
 To address safety, we highlight the need for mechanisms to handle language ambiguity, improve failure recovery, and guarantee the real-time performance required for unstructured environments.